mdyao/PolarFree/README.md

-# PolarFree
-[CVPR 2025] Official Implementation of "PolarFree: Polarization-based Reflection-Free Imaging"
+---

+# 🚀 **PolarFree: Polarization-based Reflection-Free Imaging** – [CVPR 2025]
+🌟 *A Cutting-Edge Solution and Dataset for Polarization-based Reflection-free Imaging*

+In building...